-Should You Mention You Have Kids In Your Profile?
-Is It Ok To Use Photos With Your Kids In Your Photos?
+Should You Mention Kids In Your Profile?
+Is It Ok To Use Photos of Your Kids In Your Photos?
 Should Parents Share Photos of Children On Dating Apps?
 Dating as a Single Mom, Dad

 With the growing number of people flocking to dating apps these days, online dating has gone mainstream.
 Platforms like Hinge, Bumble and Match.com have become popular among single parents, widowers and divorced adults.
 Dating in general can be challenging as is – shared custody schedules, practices, unexpected illnesses, field trips, games and finding a reliable babysitter.